High-Multiplicity Election Problems: Preliminaries

 \section{Preliminaries}

-An {\em election} (in {\em standard representation}) is defined as a finite set of candidates $C$, and a list of voters $V$, where each voter $v \in V$ has a preference order over the candidates.
+An {\em election} (in {\em standard representation}) is defined as a finite set of candidates $C$, and a list of voters $V$, where each voter $v \in V$ is specified by their preference order over the candidates.
 In high-multiplicity representation, $V$ is not a list of voters, but instead a list of distinct votes $v$ (preference orders) and their positive integer counts $\kappa(v)$.
 To see how these two definitions compare, consider the election that in standard representation consists of $C = \{a,b,c\}$ and the following four voters: $(a > b > c)$, $(a > b > c)$, $(a > b > c)$, and $(b > c > a)$.
 This list of four voters in high-multiplicity representation is: $3 \times (a > b > c)$ and $1 \times (b > c > a)$.

 We will compare complexity results between high-multiplicity and weighted election problems.
 In a {\em weighted election}, $V$ is still a list of voters, but now each $v \in V$ has an associated positive integer weight $\omega(v)$, and can be thought of as a coalition of $\omega(v)$ voters all voting the same.
 It is important to note that weights are indivisible, while the counts in high-multiplicity representation are not.\footnote{Xia, Conitzer, and Procaccia~\shortcite{xia-con-pro:c:scheduling-manipulation} have a notion of ``divisible'' weights, but they allow noninteger divisions and so this is very different from high-multiplicity.
 It is interesting that their paper reduces manipulation for this notion to a scheduling problem, though a different scheduling problem than what we use.} We assume that the preference order of each voter is a total order, i.e., he or she strictly ranks each candidate from most to least preferred.